Oscillatory Universe, dark energy and general relativity: Conclusion

+Some other suggestions may also be correlated with the present work, e.g. pertinent issues on the origin of the observed baryon asymmetry and also physical nature of the dark matter.
+In connection to the evolution of the baryon charge in the oscillating baryon asymmetric Universe we would like to mention a few recent works \citep{Buchmullera2005,Davoudiasl2010,Canettia2012}, in particular the review work of \citet{Canettia2012} where they discuss a testable minimal particle physics model that simultaneously explains the baryon asymmetry of the universe, neutrino oscillations and dark matter.
+So, following the `mechanism for generating both the baryon and dark matter densities of the Universe' \citep{Davoudiasl2010} a future project may be undertaken within the purview of our present investigation.

-Authors (SR and AAU) are thankful to the authority of Inter-University Centre for Astronomy and Astrophysics, Pune, India for providing Associateship programme under which a part of this work was carried out.
+\acknowledgments SR and AAU are thankful to the authority of Inter-University Centre for Astronomy and Astrophysics, Pune, India for providing Visiting Associateship under which a part of this work was carried out.
+We all are also thankful to the referee for raising some pertinent issues which helped us to improve the standard of the manuscript.